open-mpi/ompi/docs/running-apps/gridengine.rst

    emailed Dave Love on 31 Dec 2021 to ask if this is still the correct URL.

+   Update March 2022: it doesn't look like this web site is good any more.
+Perhaps use https://github.com/grisu48/gridengine instead...?

 Various Grid Engine documentation with pointers to more is available at `the Son of GridEngine site <http://arc.liv.ac.uk/sge/>`_, and configuration instructions can be found at `the Son of GridEngine